Concordium/concordium.github.io/source/mainnet/net/nodes/baker-docker.rst

    into the ``environment`` section of the ``node`` service section of the file.

-When you've placed the file in the appropriate directory, which is what you did in the previous command when you specified the output file, start the node again using ``concordium-node``.
+When you've placed the file in the appropriate directory start the node again in the same way as the first time, e.g., ``docker-compose -f testnet-node.yaml up``.
 The node will automatically start baking when the baker is included in the bakers for the current epoch.

 In the Desktop Wallet and the Mobile Wallet, a bread icon is added to the account associated with the baker node.
 The bread icon appears as